 Installing Code-Compliant Basement Insulation with Fox Blocks ICFs

 Code-compliant Fox Blocks insulated concrete forms (ICFs), with an R-value of 23, provide an all-in-one wall system, allowing for quick and low-risk basement construction.
 Fox Blocks combines five-building steps into one, with: air barrier, insulation, vapor retarder, structure, and attachment.
 The Fox Blocks wall assembly includes a vapor retarder that contributes towards a moisture-resistant basement wall; it still needs a dependable drainage system and waterproofing membrane to insure moisture resistance.

 The all-in-one wall system lowers the need to coordinate multiple trades, saving money and significantly hastens project delivery while still achieving the building goals.
 Fox Blocks ICFs create energy-efficient, durable, and disaster-resistant basements with excellent IEQ.

-Contact the foundation experts at Fox Blocks today for more information on basement insulation codes.
+For more info on code-compliance and R-value vs U-value, contact the foundation experts at Fox Blocks today for more information on basement insulation codes.